ngrok/ngrok-docs/docs/integrations/box/webhooks.md

 After the file upload process is completed, Box sends a post request to your application.

-Confirm your localhost app receives the create-project event notification and logs both headers and body in the terminal.
+Confirm your localhost app receives the **FILE.UPLOADED** event notification and logs both headers and body in the terminal.

 ### Inspecting requests